 Slowing Time with Carrington Ware

-“Rest, for me, is a luxury.
+“Rest, for me, is a luxury and a right.
 When people think of luxury, they often imagine wealth, grand possessions, or excess, but I see rest as one of the most valuable luxuries—one that’s becoming increasingly unaffordable and unattainable in this life.
 It’s about actually having the chance to slow down.”

 — Carrington Ware

-Carrington’s work is especially poignant as we explore ways to support artists creating time-based works, and ground ourselves in the possibilities offered by Black Rest—an ongoing theme rooting our program alongside national community partners with NYU Center for Black Visual Culture.
+Carrington’s work is especially poignant as we experiment with artists creating in time-based mediums, and ground in the possibilities offered by Black Rest—an underpinning value of our program alongside community partners with NYU Center for Black Visual Culture.

 Six questions with Carrington Ware,